 Providers & office managers

-You might also want to find out how other health care providers who also treat your patients are handling the transition from HICNs to MBIs so you can coordinate your systems, if necessary.
+Your practice management systems and business processes should now be using MBIs.
+If you use vendors to bill Medicare, their MBI practice management system should be able to use MBIs.
+Also, you can still find out how other health care providers who also treat your patients are handling the transition from HICNs to MBIs to coordinate your systems.

 When should health care providers & office managers use MBIs?

 You must submit all HICN-based claims by December 31, 2019-the cut-off date.
 Starting January 1, 2020, with a few exceptions, you must only use MBIs on your claims.

 We'll continue to accept the Health Insurance Claim Number (HICN) through the transition period.
 During the transition period, we’re:

 - Processing claims you submit with either the HICN or the MBI.